DataDog/datadog-cloudfoundry-buildpack/README.md

 </runtime>
 ```

-2. Setup the appropriate environment variables for your application depending on the OS the app will run on.
-These can be set directly in the `run.cmd` file.
+2. In the `run.cmd` file, setup the appropriate environment variables for your application depending on the OS the application is running on.

 **example**:

 ```
 # Setup the Tracing Environment Variables
 SET COR_ENABLE_PROFILING=1